ELongking/uhpc_moo_gui/README.md

 - Prediction:

   This line express the minimum you want to get in prediction function.
 For example in practice, we usually want the final concrete strength is higher than a certain value.
-If you have N prediction model, you should use ',' to separate them, and if you dont need minimum bound, you should enter 'None' here.
+If you have *N* prediction models, you should use ',' to separate them, like 100,200,300.
+And if you dont need minimum bound, you should enter 'None' here.

 - Customize: